 The Five-Minute Technique

-Are you looking to bring various habits into your life but put them off because they all seem to be far too time consuming?
-I agree that time is far too precious to waste so we need to spend our time wisely.
+Are you looking to bring various habits into your life but you keep putting them off?
+Perhaps hey seem to be far too time consuming?

 The Solar Flare Technique

-Start small and build up blocks, for instance if you feel like you would like to take up walking to introduce some exercise in to your life then start by just walking around the block, build up the distance over time and before you know it by the end of the month you could be walking for a few miles each session.
+Start small and build up blocks is the idea.
+For instance if you feel like you would like to take up walking to introduce some exercise in to your life, then start by just walking around the block at first.
+Then, build up the distance over time and before you know it, by the end of the month you could be walking for a few miles each session.

 The Pomodoro Technique

-By knowing that you have a dedicated time slot coming up that you are free to do as you wish makes it far easier to put a big burst of energy into the habit or task that you are currently involved in.
+By knowing that you have a dedicated time slot coming up that you are free to do as you wish makes it far easier to put a big burst of energy into the habit or task you’re doing.

-Work Out Why You Are Not Able To Get Started
+Work Out Why You Aren’t Able To Get Started

-This is a great technique to try to understand more about yourself and what is stopping you from actually making start on the task ahead or the good habit that you wish to develop.
-Simply write down the reasons why you think that you are not doing the things that you wish to be doing.
+This is a great technique to try to understand more about yourself.
+What is stopping you from actually making start on the task ahead or the good habit that you wish to develop?

 Use An Accountability Tool